matrix-org/matrix-spec/content/client-server-api/modules/event_replacements.md

 replacement events have identical `origin_server_ts`, the event with the lexicographically largest `event_id` is treated as more recent.

-This aggregation is bundled under the `unsigned` property as `m.relations` for any event that is the target of an `m.replace` relationship.
+As with any other aggregation of child events, the `m.replace` aggregation is included under the `m.relations` property in `unsigned` for any event that is the target of an `m.replace` relationship.
 For example:

 ```json
 {